braze-inc/braze-docs/_docs/_hidden/other/braze_support.md

 ## Provide developer console screenshots

-When communicating with support you may find you need to access your developer console to provide additional information:
+When communicating with support, you may find you need to access your developer console to provide additional information:
 - Chrome
   1. Right-click on the webpage and click **Inspect**.
   2. Click the **Console** tab in the window that opens.